s3781493/Digital-Writing/exercises.md

 ![leaf1gen](https://github.com/s3781493/digital-writing-folio/assets/162092719/2a3d6de9-7d99-422d-8d31-0958f1d3b6f0)

 My words mashed up with the 'stock' words of this tool made absolutely no sense and I realised trying to push myself into the boundaries of the letters would take meaning away from my piece, and that these poems were an opportunity for me to actually write my own poetry.
-I decided that I would write poetry from an anectodal lens, pertaining to memories that resurfaced or experiences had whilst I was on the bike rides, and write generatively from those ideas.
+I decided that I would write anecdotal poetry, pertaining to memories that resurfaced or experiences had whilst I was on the bike rides, and write generatively from those ideas.

-I did some research on the best programs for creating calligrams from scratch and found a good tutorial on how to use Adobe Illustrator.
+I did some research on the best programs for creating calligrams from scratch and found a good tutorial on how to do it on Adobe Illustrator.

 I found this image of a leaf on Adobe Stock to use as a template: